mcrute/ubntmfi/inform_protocol.md

     _type: reboot
         datetime: rfc3339 formatted date, server time
         device_id: device ID from mongodb
+        server_time_in_utc: server time in UTC as a unix timestamp (string)
+        time: server time as unix timestamp (int)
+        _id: unknown id string (5232701de4b0457a2f2f031f)

 ### Heartbeat / No-Op
     _type: noop
         interval: next checkin time in seconds (integer)
         server_time_in_utc: server time in UTC as a unix timestamp (string)

+### Locate Mode
+This mode didn't appear to change anything.
+My guess is that this should trigger the LED to blink as it does on the Unifi devices but appears to have no effect, at least on the mPower devices.

+    _type: cmd
+        cmd: locate
+        datetime: rfc3339 formatted date, server time
+        device_id: device ID from mongodb
+        server_time_in_utc: server time in UTC as a unix timestamp (string)
+        time: server time as unix timestamp (int)
+        _id: unknown id string (5232701de4b0457a2f2f031f)

 ### Command
     _type: cmd